The Cayman Islands

 Queen Elizabeth II Royal Botanic Park, Grand Cayman

-The Queen Elizabeth II Botanic Park is advertised as having seven main attractions – the Visitor’s Centre, the Floral (Colour) Garden, an Orchid Boardwalk, a Xerophytic Garden (plants which need little water), a Heritage Garden (sand and a traditional house and yard), a Woodland Trail, and the Children’s Garden.
+The Queen Elizabeth II Botanic Park is advertised as having seven main attractions – the Visitor’s Centre, the Floral (Colour) Garden, an Orchid Boardwalk (the banana orchid is the national flower), a Xerophytic Garden (plants which need little water), a Heritage Garden (sand and a traditional house and yard), a Woodland Trail, and the Children’s Garden.
 We enjoy a leisurely wander along the mile long woodland trail - rainforest, jagged limestone pools.

 Then, through all of the other areas, except the Children’s Garden.
 The floral garden is indeed bright and attractive, with huge versions of all those plants, marantas, crotons, philodendrons, that we try and grow in pots at home.
 The two-acre lake, on the edge of a buttonwood swamp is tranquil and a brilliant mirror for the palm trees jutting over it.
 It’s also home to small Central American turtles called hickatees who paddle over, in the hope of food, give us the once over and then drift off.